 Welcome to my website!
 You'll find several things here: a story about how I caught the clay bug, a gallery of my pots, a blog, a gallery of ceramics from museums I've visited, and an annotated list of resources I've found most helpful.
 This is primarily an educational site which I hope will inspire and inform potters, especially those who are new to the craft.
 For instance, the gallery starts with some of the earliest pots I made and continues up to the present so you can find out more information about how and why I made them, glazed them, and fired them.
 I hope you'll come back often to see what's new, that my site will encourage you to "keep practicing" (as Simon Leach likes to say), and that it will help you along in your growth as a potter.
 There's still so much for all of us to learn!

-I started making pottery in January of 2012.
+I started making pottery in 2012.
 If you had asked me at the beginning why I wanted to make pots, I'd have said that I want to make beautiful things.
 I wouldn't say that anymore.
 Now I'd say that I want to make engaging things, pots that have presence and draw your attention to them, pots that aren't merely pretty but intrigue you even if only for a moment.